-Audrey appears atop the Municipal Building, at the entrance to the Manhattan Bridge, on the Pulitzer Fountain in front of the Plaza.
+Audrey appears atop the Municipal Building, at the entrance to the Manhattan Bridge and on the Pulitzer Fountain in front of the Plaza.

-Her fall was as swift and as spectacular as was her rise to fame.
+She fell as swiftly and as spectacularly as she rose to fame.
 By the time the coins bearing her image were taken out of circulation, she was completely forgotten, confined to an insane asylum and then buried in an unmarked grave.

-She always believed she was the victim of a gypsy curse.
+She always believed her demise resulted from a gypsy curse.

 The Curse of Audrey Munson